Fixed Vs flexible infrastructure – which automation style is better?

 Fixed – Fixed robotics involve installing lots of extra infrastructure.
 This is a long and laborious process.
 An empty warehouse space will need to have hardware built in place to work correctly.

-Flexible – Installing flexible robotics is far faster.
+Flexible – Installing flexible robotic solutions is far faster.
 AMRs/AGVs are almost entirely self-contained.
 AGVs need coloured tape or machine-readable codes on the floor to help them stay oriented.
 Without the need to install substantial new warehouse infrastructure, an empty space can become a working warehouse very quickly.

 Flexible – In contrast, flexible infrastructure robots such as AGVs and AMRs are much more able to work around and alongside manual workers.
 Flexible systems need very little in the way of separate safety infrastructure, thanks to their on-board sensors.
 Instead, they can move and adapt to make safety something intrinsic, not additional.
 AMVs will stop in place when faced with obstructions.